Our Five Electric Truck Picks for 2024

 Pulitzer Prize winning editor and family-focused automotive journalist, Keith Turner, reviews Ford's F150.

-Polestar 3 EV from new company
+Polestar 3 EV made in U.S.

 Vinfast EV9 from Vietnam